Heather Hollis Durai – Research Assistant

 Heather is a graduate of Austin Peay and the “lab glue” (or is that goo?).
-She is probably the only one who can find that last box of parafilm… Heather keeps the PI in line, does a lot of biochemistry, and hates fluorescent in situs.
-In her free time, she is a referee for the Nashville Rollergirls - that also comes in handy for any lab bickering.
+She is probably the only one who can find that last box of parafilm… Heather keeps the PI in line, does a lot of biochemistry, hates fluorescent in situs.
+She used to be a referee for the Nashville Rollergirls - which came in handy for any lab bickering.
 She has previously been described as someone's "lab hero", although we are not sure that person was entirely sane.

 Devon hails from Pittsburgh PA and has brought with her a love for the word “yunz” (which we still prefer to “y’all”), all things Steelers, and all things pickled.
 She is a toxicologist and behavioral pharmacologist and is working on the regulation of dendritogenesis and interneuron differentiation.
 We just wish she wouldn't be so enthusiastic all the time.

-Welcome also to new work-study students Stanley Wang and Kristen Findley who have agreed to help and be tortured by us for the upcoming academic year!
+Welcome also to returning Vanderbilt Undergraduates Michelle Chapman and Jamie Garden and newbies Vanessa Fuentes and Logan Johnston who have agreed to help and be tortured by us for the upcoming academic year!

 Aliya couldn’t decide between an MD and PhD so she decided to go for both!
 Aliya is a graduate of the Univ. of Maryland, recently finished her PhD with us and is now back in Med School.
 Aliya worked on functionally selective signaling of the dopamine D1 receptor, using a mix of behavioral and biochemical techniques. aliya.l.frederick@Vanderbilt.Edu

 Becca worked with us during her undergrad times but left us for the sultry and smart Dr. Sachin Patel for her PhD work.
 She still comes by from time to time, but we are mostly dead to her. email@example.com